LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 Jan.
 2007

 arrays.c:
----changed extensively.
+--- changed extensively.
 Removed most allocation code besides what EMC needs for realtime and user programs.
 --- added #ifndef RTAPI around INCLUDE of files.h which caused error in realtime (no directory access in realtime)
 --- this also means adding #ifndef RTAPI around 'CleanAndRemoveTmpDir' call in 'classicladder_free_all'
+--- copy GeneralParams into GeneralParamsMirror (in user code only) so config window displays properly

 Calc.c:
 ---removed and moved period calculation to module_hal.c